 During the week, he reported and was often live on the scene of breaking news.

-Burrous graduated from Chapman University in Orange County with a degree in broadcast journalism.
+He worked in radio while studying at Chapman University in Orange, California, and graduated with a degree in broadcast journalism.

-He joined KTLA in 2011, after working as a news reporter and anchor at several TV stations, including KGET in Bakersfield, KGPE in Fresno, KMAX in Sacramento, and KTLA sister station WPIX in New York City.
+The news anchor joined KTLA in 2011, after working as a reporter and anchor at several TV local TV stations in California and New York, including KGET in Bakersfield, KGPE in Fresno, KMAX in Sacramento, KEVN-LD in Rapid City, South Dakota, and KTLA sister station WPIX in New York City.

 Burrous is survived by his wife, Mai Do-Burrous, and their nine-year-old daughter Isabella.